AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: PR FA 7.1.6 DS Initial_Condition aspect is equivalent to an assertion located at the very end of the package's body

+.. _etu-initial_condition_aspects-ds:

 .. centered:: **Verification Rules**

+.. _tu-initial_condition_aspects-06:

-#.
-[The Initial_Condition aspect gives a proof obligation to show that the
-   implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]
+6. [The Initial_Condition aspect gives a proof obligation to show that the implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]